School Psychology Student Organization (SPSO)

 School Psychologists are specially trained members of a school team that supports students' ability to learn and teachers' ability to teach.
 They apply their expertise in mental health, learning, and behavior to help children and youth succeed in all areas of life.
 School psychologists collaborate with families, teachers, school administrators, and other professionals to create safe, healthy, and supportive learning environments for each and every child.
 In addition, school psychologists are passionate about strengthening connections, participation, and communication between home, school, and the community.

-The University of Montana is home to one of the top-25-rated school psychology training programs in the nation.
-Over the course of the program, graduate students spend a significant portion of their training working in Missoula and surrounding area schools like Lolo, Clinton, Frenchtown, and Arlee.
+Over the course of the program, graduate students at the University of Montana spend a significant portion of their training working in Missoula and surrounding area schools like Lolo, Clinton, Frenchtown, and Arlee.
 We are proud to serve the children and families of such wonderful communities and to help each and every child learn and achieve to their upmost potential.

 The School Psychology Student Organization is focused on participating in community events, fundraising, expanding our education through professional development, and volunteering to help make our communities the best place to live and learn for all children and their families.